|

 Ask anybody who is anybody and they will tell you Lachute is 1 of the best.

 From Newspaper articles to Radio interviews, to small clips on TV to an episode of the "Antique Hunter".
-Now the "Canadian Pickers" have "Picked" the market with the episode to air May-June 2012.
+Now the "Canadian Pickers" have "Picked" the market with the episode airing the week of March 19, 2012.
 The Lachute Flea Market has done it all.
 Literally a mile or 2 of shopping with everything you ever wanted under the sun.

 Antiques in early morning to motors, nuts, bolts, clothes, shoes, hats, swin wear, lawn motors, pottery, bronze, copper, brass, glass, Anything and everything, if we don't have it you don't need it.
 If we don't have, it we can get it.
 Jeans, belts, jewelry, music.